jorgechavezrnd/CppUnitTestExampleProject/README.md

 - Run src executable: `./src/ExampleProject_run`
 - Run tst executable: `./tst/ExampleProject_tst`

-# Commands for build, deploy, and run executable and tests with make:
+## Commands for build, deploy, and run executable and tests with make
 - 📦Build and 🚀Deploy: `make`
 - Only 📦Build: `make build`
 - Only 🚀Deploy: `make deploy`